stk-kriging/qsi-paper-experiments/README.md

    [startup.m](startup.m) script, which configures everything automatically.
 3. Run `scripts/benchmark/matlab_experiments.m`.

+Here is what it should look like:

 ![Snapshot of matlab expriments](images/matlab-experiments-snapshot.png)

 #### Step by step: running the ECL experiments

-To run the ECL experiments, you need to
+To run the ECL experiments, you need to:

 1. Edit `scripts/benchmark/ecl_experiments.py` to indicate which test case you want to run.
 2. Start the virtual environment `ECL_env`.
 3. Run `scripts/benchmark/ecl_experiments.py`.

+Here is what it should look like:

 ![Snapshot of ECL experiments](images/ecl-snapshot.png)